nf-core/pixelator/docs/usage.md

 The samplesheet can have as many columns as you desire, however, there is a strict requirement for the first 5 columns to match those defined in the table below.

+> [!WARNING]
+> It is important that you select a panel file that matches the kit lot version you are
+> using for your experiment.
+Using a mismatched panel file will lead to incorrect antibody
+> assignments and erroneous results.
+> An update list of which panel files correspond to which kit lot versions can be found
+> on the Pixelgen Technologies website: [TODO FIX ME!](https://pixelgen.com/support/)

 Below is an example of a simple samplesheet with two samples.

 ```csv